Are you a bit of a job hopper? It's okay! Here are some tips to help you ace that question during your job interview.

 “Does the candidate have a history of not getting along or fitting into a professional team?”

-“Will my department have to spend months training this candidate just to watch him quit a year later?”
+“Will my department have to spend months training this candidate just to watch her quit a year later?”

 “Is the employment history an indication that the candidate is disloyal?”

-“Is this candidate so money-driven that he would switch jobs just to make a little more elsewhere?”
+“Is this candidate so money-driven that she would switch jobs just to make a little more elsewhere?”

 Remember that the hiring manager does not know the true story behind your list of employment dates and positions.
 As such, these questions are perfectly understandable and valid.
 Do not take them personally, as that can cause you to come across as defensive.
 Do not feel the need to apologize or explain away the short employment stretches, or you risk sounding like you are making excuses.
 Instead, opt for strategic transparency.